wingkwong/leetcode-the-hard-way/solutions/0200-0299/0283-move-zeroes-easy.md

 ## Approach 1: Two pointers

 We need to set two pointers for this problem.
 The first pointer identifies the current number it is looking at.
-The second pointer identifies the next un-updated slot for moving the non-zero numbers in.&#x20;
+The second pointer identifies the next un-updated slot for moving the non-zero numbers in.

 When we see a non-zero element, we put it in the slot pointed by `left_pointer`, and then increment `left_pointer`.
 When we see a zero, we just skip.

-At the end, we need to set all the unused slots of `nums` to zero.&#x20;
+At the end, we need to set all the unused slots of `nums` to zero.

 ```python
 def moveZeroes(self, nums: List[int]) -> None: